Please also reference the video: https://www.youtube.com/watch?v=8FOFI-JvCh0

 By default, the system will use Secure Boot.
 Make sure this setting is disabled.

-From the "Security" menu in the left, uncheck "Enable Secure Boot" option.
+From the "Security" menu in the left, uncheck the "Enable Secure Boot" option.
 Click Apply to save changes.

 4. Set the Integration Services